JuliaCollections/DataStructures.jl/doc/source/sorted_containers.rst

 The SortedSet container supports the following set operations.
-Note that in the case of intersect, symdiff and setdiff, the two SortedSets should have the same key and ordering object.
-If they have different key or ordering types, no error message is produced; instead, the built-in default versions of these functions (that can be applied to ``Any`` iterables and that return arrays) are invoked.
+Note that in the case of intersect, symdiff and setdiff, the two SortedSets should have the same key type and ordering object.
+If they have different key types or ordering objects, no error message is produced; instead, the built-in default versions of these functions (that can be applied to ``Any`` iterables and that return arrays) are invoked.